-Professor Sergio Palleroni is a Senior Fellow of the Institute for Sustainable Solutions at Portland State University, and a founding member and faculty of the federally funded Green Building Research Lab.
+Professor Sergio Palleroni is a Senior Fellow of the Institute for Sustainable Solutions at Portland State University, a founding member and faculty of the federally funded Green Building Research Lab, and a member of the faculty of the School of Architecture.
 Professor Palleroni’s research and fieldwork for the last two decades has been in the methods of integrating sustainable practices to improve the lives of communities worldwide typically underserved.
 In 1988, to serve the needs of these communities he founded an academic outreach program that would later become the BASIC Initiative (www.basicinitiative.org), a service-learning fieldwork program.
 Today, the BASIC Initiative continues to serve the poor in Asia, Latin America, Africa and the U.S. In addition, Professor Palleroni has worked and been a consultant on sustainable architecture and development in the developing world since the 1980s, both for not-for-profit agencies and governmental and international agencies such as UNESCO, World Bank, and the governments of China, Colombia, Costa Rica, India, Kenya, Mexico, Nicaragua and Taiwan.
 Palleroni holds a Master of Science in Architectural Studies from the Massachusetts Institute of Technology and a Bachelor of Architecture from the University of Oregon.

 B.D.
 Wortham-Galvin is an Assistant Professor in the School of Architecture at Portland State University and founder and Director of the non-profit Urban Dialogues.
 She teaches a wide variety of subjects including urban and architectural design history and theory, and studios that focus on adaptive reuse, urban design, and community based design.
 Her scholarship focuses on how theories of the everyday and the participatory can be applied to the design and stewardship of the built environment.
 Professionally, her non-profit, Urban Dialogues, works on community design issues and is currently partnering with the Rosewood Initiative.
 As a member of the Maryland Urban Research Studio, she helped45rtory’s Channel’s, The City of the Future Challenge.
 In 2010 she and partner Jacob Day won the Outstanding Project of the Year Award, Heart of the Chesapeake Heritage Area for Place Work[s]hop held in East New Market, Maryland.